Rupalihirdekar/Python-Project-Diwali-Sales-Analysis/README.md

 ### Results
 The analysis provides several key findings, including:

-Married women age group 26-35 yrs. from UP, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category
+Married women age 26–35 from UP, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category

 These insights can help businesses optimize their inventory management, pricing strategies, and marketing campaigns to maximize sales during the Diwali festival season.

 ### Contributing